 Outcomes and discussion

 Minoxidil has been shown to extend the anagen period and to increase follicle diameter.
 Minoxidil has also been shown to improve the survival of dermal papilla cells.
-Finasteride is a type II 5-alpha-reductase inhibitor which decreases dihydrotestosterone (DHT) by about 65% in serum, prostate, and scalp.
+Finasteride and dutasteride is a type II 5-alpha-reductase inhibitor which decreases dihydrotestosterone (DHT) by about 65% in serum, prostate, and scalp.
 It was registered in Europe in 1992 for treatment of benign prostatic growth.
 The drug became registered for AGA therapy (mild to moderate) in male patients in the late 90's.